 Governance professional role:

 Governance professional name:

 Name of school or trust:

 Appraiser's name:

+A constant de colo

 Appraiser's role:

+Data of mosting

 Date of meeting:

 Section A: Review of current performance

 What is working well?

 What might be improved?

 What action and support are needed to enable this?

 Main points arising from the discussion, including appropriate pay and remuneration: